permutationlock/zimpl/README.md

 The idea behind `zimpl` is to try and get the best of both worlds:
  - Library writers define interfaces and require an interface implementation to be passed alongside each generic parameter.
- - Library consumers can define an interface implementation for any type, but if a type the matching declarations for an interfaces then the implementation can be inferred.
+ - Library consumers define interface implementation for types, and if a type already has the matching declarations for an interfaces then the implementation can be inferred.